Opal: Etymology

-Another common claim that the term is adapted from the Ancient Greek word, opallios.
+Another common claim was that the term was adapted from the Ancient Greek word, opallios.
 This word has two meanings, one is related to "seeing" and forms the basis of the English words like "opaque"; the other is "other" as in "alias" and "alter".
 It is claimed that opalus combined these uses, meaning "to see a change in color".
 However, historians have noted the first appearances of opallios do not occur until after the Romans had taken over the Greek states in 180 BC and they had previously used the term paederos.

 However, the argument for the Sanskrit origin is strong.
 The term first appears in Roman references around 250 BC, at a time when the opal was valued above all other gems.
 The opals were supplied by traders from the Bosporus, who claimed the gems were being supplied from India.
 Before this, the stone was referred to by a variety of names, but these fell from use after 250 BC.

 Historical superstitions

 In the Middle Ages, opal was considered a stone that could provide great luck because it was believed to possess all the virtues of each gemstone whose color was represented in the color spectrum of the opal.
-It was also said to grant invisibility if wrapped in a fresh bay leaf and held in the hand.
+It was also said to grant invisibility.
 As a result, the opal was seen as the patron gemstone for thieves during the medieval period.
 Following the publication of Sir Walter Scott's Anne of Geierstein in 1829, opal acquired a less auspicious reputation.
 In Scott's novel, the Baroness of Arnheim wears an opal talisman with supernatural powers.
 When a drop of holy water falls on the talisman, the opal turns into a colorless stone and the Baroness dies soon thereafter.
 Due to the popularity of Scott's novel, people began to associate opals with bad luck and death.
 Within a year of the publishing of Scott's novel in April 1829, the sale of opals in Europe dropped by 50%, and remained low for the next 20 years or so.

 Even as recently as the beginning of the 20th century, it was believed that when a Russian saw an opal among other goods offered for sale, he or she should not buy anything more, as the opal was believed to embody the evil eye.

 Opal is considered the birthstone for people born in October.